-Subject again to a minimum length of service, as an employee you may have certain redundancy rights.
-Redundancy is when you potentially face dismissal because your job no longer exists.
-This might be because your employer is doing things in a different way, changing location or even closing down.
+Subject again to a minimum length of service, employees may have certain redundancy rights.
+Redundancy is when someone is dismissed because their job no longer exists.
+This might be because the employer is doing things in a different way, changing location or even closing down.

-In these circumstances, you may have a number of rights, not least all qualifying employees under notice of redundancy have the right not to be unfairly selected for redundancy and to reasonable time off to look for a new job, not to mention the possible right to redundancy pay depending on your length of service.
+In these circumstances, the individual has a number of rights, not least all qualifying employees under notice of redundancy have the right not to be unfairly selected for redundancy and to reasonable time off to look for a new job, not to mention the possible right to redundancy pay depending on their length of service.

 Deciding someone’s employment status can be complicated, not least because there is no single legal definition for either an employee or worker.
 As such, various different factors can come into play when determining an individual’s legal status within the workplace.

-That said, you are more than likely to be classed as an employee if some or all of the following circumstances apply to you:
+Individuals are more than likely to be classed as an employee if some or all of the following circumstances apply:

-- You have a written contract of employment or statement of terms and conditions, which may be described as an “employment contract” and may use words like “employer” and “employee”
+- They have a written contract of employment or statement of terms and conditions, which may be described as an “employment contract” and may use words like “employer” and “employee”

-- You are required to attend work on a regular basis, unless you are on leave, for example, annual, sick or maternity leave
+- They are required to attend work on a regular basis, unless on leave, for example, annual, sick or maternity leave

-- You are required to do a minimum number of hours and expect to be paid for the time worked
+- They are required to do a minimum number of hours and expect to be paid for the time worked

-- Your employer is required to provide you with regular hours or work
+- Their employer is required to provide them with regular hours or work

-- You are expected to carry out this work yourself, ie; you are not permitted to use a substitute to undertake the work for you
+- They are expected to carry out this work themselves ie; they are not permitted to use a substitute to undertake the work in their place

-- You are not permitted to refuse to work or refuse to come to work
+- They are not permitted to refuse to work or refuse to come to work

-- Your employer is in charge of how, when and where you work
+- Their employer is in charge of how, when and where they work

-- Your employer not only provides the work you must do, but any tools, equipment, materials, facilities and uniform required to do that work
+- Their employer not only provides the work they must do, but any tools, equipment, materials, facilities and uniform required to do that work

-- Your employer deducts tax and national insurance out of your wages under the Pay As You Earn (PAYE) system.
+- Their employer deducts tax and national insurance out of their wages under the Pay As You Earn (PAYE) system.

-- The business is not required to offer you work and you are not required to accept it, in other words, you only work when you want to
+- The business is not required to offer them work and they are not required to accept it, in other words, they only work when they want to

-- The business is not required to offer you regular or guaranteed hours
+- The business is not required to offer them regular or guaranteed hours

-- You are required to carry out the work yourself, ie; you cannot subcontract to someone else
+- They are required to carry out the work themselves, ie; they cannot subcontract to someone else

-- Having accepted work, your employer is usually in charge of how, when and where you work
+- Having accepted work, their employer is usually in charge of how, when and where they work

 - The business provides the tools, equipment, materials, facilities and uniform required to do that work

-- The business deducts tax and national insurance out of your wages.
+- The business deducts tax and national insurance out of their wages.

-Our employment law specialists offer advice and guidance to employees and workers facing issues at work.
-If you have a question about your employment rights or a specific workplace legal issue, contact us.
+Our employment law specialists offer advice and guidance to employers in relation to employment status and workplace rights.
+If you have a question about your obligations, or a specific workplace legal issue, contact us.